A Survey on Foundation Models for Personalized Federated Intelligence: Towards Trustworthy Personalized Federated Intelligence

 Effective techniques for improving reasoning in PFI include RLHF~\cite{ouyang2022training} and RLAIF~\cite{bai2022constitutional}.
 These methods help refine the reasoning capabilities of FMs by leveraging feedback-driven optimization.
+For an in-depth discussion and comparative analysis of RLHF and RLAIF, readers are referred to~\cite{qiao2025deepseek}.
 However, implementing RLHF in PFI presents significant privacy challenges, as it typically requires sampling and training a reward model using client datasets~\cite{qiao2025deepseek}.
-To address this, we propose a collaborative training approach that preserves data privacy while effectively optimizing both the FM and the reward model.
-In this framework, each client independently generates reasoning data from their local dataset and trains a reward model alongside the FM.
+A possible solution for this challenge is collaborative training that can effectively optimize both the FM and the reward model.
+In this approach, each client independently generates reasoning data from their local dataset and trains a reward model alongside the FM.
 Given the large number of clients, the aggregated reward model reflects the collective intent of the broader community, ensuring a more balanced and generalized training process.
-This strategy helps mitigate hallucinations by integrating diverse perspectives.
-However, a drawback of this approach is the need for additional labeled data, which can be costly.
-As an alternative, RLAIF offers a more scalable solution by leveraging off-the-shelf LLMs to train the reward model.
-By reducing reliance on manual labeling, RLAIF facilitates more practical applications in PFI.
-However, this method introduces another challenge: off-the-shelf LLMs may generate hallucinations if they were trained on low-quality data.
-Therefore, ensuring the reliability of pre-trained LLMs is crucial for successfully applying RLAIF within PFI.
+However, one limitation of this approach is the requirement for additional labeled data, which can be expensive and resource-intensive.
+In real-world scenarios, obtaining consistent labeled data across multiple clients poses significant challenges due to data heterogeneity and privacy constraints.
+A scalable alternative, such as RLAIF~\cite{bai2022constitutional}, can help reduce reliance on manual annotation during rewording model training.
+However, this technique often leverages off-the-shelf LLMs, which are prone to generating inaccurate or fabricated outputs, especially when fine-tuned on low-quality datasets.
+Therefore, further empirical studies are necessary to address and minimize hallucination risks in FMs within PFI.